microsoft/aitour-get-started-with-fabric/lab/tutorial-2-get-real-time-events.md

    ![Screenshot showing the system timestamp selected in the event stream manage fields tile in Real-Time Intelligence.](media/system-timestamp.png)

 7. Select **Save**.
-   > [!NOTE]
-   > The _TutorialTransform_ tile is now displayed but with an error, because the destination has not been set.
+   > Note: The _TutorialTransform_ tile is now displayed but with an error, because the destination has not been set.

 ## Create a destination